PaulFrankling/PaulFrankling-online-cv/README.md

 ### Code
    * [Bootstrap 4.5](https://getbootstrap.com): Bootstrap was used significantly throughout the project to make it responsive.
 I used the Grid system as well as inputting a navbar, a progress bar and contact form.
    * [Stack Overflow](https://stackoverflow.com/) was used to help me style the navbar text colour.
-   * [W3Schools](https://www.w3schools.com/) was used to provide a smooth scroll to the website and to style the contact form, download CV button and the submit button.
+   * [W3Schools](https://www.w3schools.com/) was used to provide a smooth scroll to the website and to style the contact form and the submit button.
    * [Courses.Code Institute](https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/course/) was used to style the progress bars and used the jQuery for the contact form.
-   * [Solodev](https://www.solodev.com/blog/web-design/how-to-change-icon-colors-and-background-colors-on-hover.stml) was used to apply a hover for the footer icons.
+   * [Solodev](https://www.solodev.com/blog/web-design/how-to-change-icon-colors-and-background-colors-on-hover.stml) was used to apply a hover for the cv icon and the footer icons.
-   * [Grepper](https://www.codegrepper.com/code-examples/css/how+to+remove+blue+color+in+anchor+tag) was used to remove blue link from the button in my **Profile Section**.
    * [Gauger](https://gauger.io/fonticon/) was used to design and download my favicon.

 ### Content